JimLundin/opendpm/README.md

 ## License

-This project is provided "as is" and without warranty of any kind, either express or implied.
-Use at your own risk.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer